Plotly Virtual Hangout

 We’re proud and lucky to have a thriving community of enthusiastic Plotly users.
 Plotly Community Manager Adam Schroeder started a new initiative called “Plotly Hangouts”.
 The casual session will occur every month and feature an interactive interview with a Plotly Community member with live audience Q&A. (Think of it as a virtual fireside chat!)

-Don’t miss this chance to connect with the community and learn from Christian’s expertise!
+Don’t miss this chance to connect with the community and learn from Michael’s expertise!

 Meet the Speakers